vivianeasley/spite/README.md

 # Spite: Micro Sprite Library

 This is the beginnings of an extremely simple spriting library.
-To user add an image to your html with a wrapper:
+To use, add an image to your html with a wrapper:

 ```html
 <div class="wrapper">